Adracir/metaphor_experiment/README.md

   - contains all CSV files with the results for the executed experiments with all parameter settings.
 Also contains the same files in xlsx format to enable formatting for a better overview.
   - subfolder ``confront_files`` contains condensed data from the results for the analysis of each parameter
   - subfolder ``plots`` contains diagrams visualizing the results

-## Context

-This work has been done for the examination in the module *Verarbeitung von Textdaten* in the master course *Informationsverarbeitung* at the Institute for Digital Humanities at University of Cologne.
-Further information about the underlying assumptions and questions, the theoretical background and the interpretation of the results can be found in a written document in german language passed over in the context of the examination.